php-fig/fig-standards/proposed/clock-meta.md

 ## 1. Summary

-The purpose of using the ClockInterface would allow mocking time in many situations where you can't easily install PHP extensions or use hacks like re-declaring the time() function in other namespaces.
+The purpose of using the ClockInterface is to provide a standard way to access the system time, that would allow interopability when testing code that relies on the current time rather than relying installing PHP extensions or use hacks like re-declaring the time() function in other namespaces.

 ## 2. Why Bother?